<< Click to Display Table of Contents >>

 For more information about this step, refer to Configure the authentication parameters in Bizagi.

-For any type of authentication, you will need to ensure that users are created at Bizagi Work portal.
+For any type of authentication, you will need to make sure that users are created at Bizagi Work portal.

 For more information about this option, refer to Importing LDAP Users.